syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 ## Abbreviating day names

-By default, the day names are displayed in an abbreviated form in the Calendar control.
-They can also be displayed in an expanded form by setting `ShowAbbreviatedDayNames` property to false.
+By default, the day names are displayed in an abbreviated form in the calendar control.
+They can also be displayed in an expanded form by setting the `ShowAbbreviatedDayNames` property to false.
 This indicates whether the name of day is abbreviated or expanded.
-The following code example illustrates how to display the day names in expanded form.
+The following code example illustrates how to display the day names in an expanded form:

 {% tabs %}